 Their large brown bodies and stark white heads certainly look reminiscent of the bald eagle.
 And like the bald eagle, the African fish eagle is a precision hunter.
 It can often be spotted in treetops near lagoons and streams, scanning for fish that venture too far into the shallows.
 Once an attack is launched, the African fish eagle rarely misses.

-Amongst the most iconic of Africa’s wildlife, visitors to the Okavango will have the chance to observe great herds southern giraffe, zebra, wildebeest, rhinoceros, and antelope.
-And along the water’s edges, you will find enormous Nile crocodile sunning themselves or lying in the delta’s pools and streams waiting for an unsuspecting animal to venture too close.
+Amongst the most iconic of Africa’s wildlife, visitors to the Okavango will have the chance to observe great herds of southern giraffe, zebra, wildebeest, rhinoceros, and antelope.
+And along the water’s edges, you will find enormous Nile crocodiles sunning themselves or lying in the delta’s pools and streams waiting for an unsuspecting animal to venture too close.
 Great herds of hippos soak in the delta’s cool waters while marine birds use them as hunting platforms for frogs and small fish.

 All of Africa’s big predators call the Okavango home, as well as the greatest concentration of the continent’s giants, the African elephant.
 There is truly nowhere else in the world like Africa’s garden of Eden, a place that without the life-giving force of a river that never reaches the sea, would be a scorched and perilous desert.
 But, this remarkable natural phenomenon, over the millennia, has transformed an ancient desert into a shimmering paradise for the most iconic of Africa’s wildlife.
 Nowhere else in the world will you encounter such a wide array of wildlife and in such density as you will on the Okavango Delta.

-I, for one, could not be happier to see Botswana added to the list of destinations offered by us at Backcountry Journeys.
-It has long been my dream to visit the Okavango Delta and Chobe River of Botswana.
 When it comes to seeing and photographing Africa’s wildlife, there is no place better, no place more remarkable, and no place so unique as the Okavango Delta.

 Read More about Botswana